Over the years, Pho Hanoi has retained its original flavor and continues to attract many diners from all around the world to savor it.

 Origin of Hanoi Pho

 In the past, people rarely consumed beef.
-Many believe that pho originated from a dish called “xao trau,” which consisted of a broth poured over rice noodles, topped with stir-fried water buffalo meat.
+However, many believe that pho originated from a dish called xao trau, which included a broth poured over rice noodles and topped with stir-fried water buffalo meat.

-Around the 20th century, Hanoi had only a few beef stalls, and they were not very popular, especially the beef bones that no one bought.
-Some xao trau stalls began using beef instead of water buffalo meat, and they simmered the beef bones to make broth.
-They soon discovered that beef was tender, and beef bones made the broth extremely flavorful.
-This marked the birth of “xao bo,” which eventually transformed into pho.
-Gradually, they replaced the rice noodles with rolled rice pancakes (pho noodles), and the dish was renamed “pho.”
+Around the 20th century, Hanoi had only a few beef stalls, and they were not very popular, especially the beef bones that almost no one bought.
+Nevertheless, some xao trau vendors began using beef instead of water buffalo meat, and they simmered the beef bones to create broth.
+Soon, they discovered that beef was tender, and beef bones made the broth extremely flavorful.
+Therefore, this marked the birth of xao bo, which eventually transformed into pho.
+Gradually, they replaced the rice noodles with rolled rice pancakes (pho noodles), and the dish was renamed pho.

 From the mid-1960s to the 1990s, Hanoi and many northern provinces introduced “pho without meat” or “driverless pho.”
-Since the 1990s, pho has become more diverse and is often served with crispy dough sticks.
+Since then, pho has become more diverse, and today it is often served with crispy dough sticks.

 Differences Between Old and Current Hanoi Pho